bigomics/omicsplayground-doc/modules/mod1_dataview.rst

 phenotype comparisons.

-Input panel
+Settings panel
 --------------------------------------------------------------------------------
-Users can find more information about the module by clicking the ``Info`` button on the left side .
+Users can find the settings panel on the right hand side.
 The panel contains the main settings for the analysis.
-The analysis can be started by selecting a gene of interest from the ``Search gene`` settings.
+The analysis can be started by selecting a gene of interest from the ``Gene`` settings.
 Users can filter and select samples in the ``Filter samples`` settings, or collapse the samples by predetermined groups in the ``Group by`` settings.
 Under *Options*, it is possible to visualize the information on a raw count level or logarithmic expression level (logCPM).